Cover Image for High-Risk Investments You Should Avoid in 2026

 This is one of the foundational principles of Rule #1 investing and all value-based investing strategies: buy stocks when they're on sale or priced lower than their intrinsic value.

 Right now, tech companies are some of the most overvalued stocks on the market.
-If you’re considering investing in tech, think twice, not only because they’re currently priced sky-high but also for these other reasons.
+If you're considering investing in tech, think twice.
+Not only because they're currently priced sky-high, but also for several other reasons.
+Buying into overvalued companies can lead to significant losses when the market value comes back down to earth.

 Everything you need to know about finding and buying stock on sales Free Cheat Sheet to Value Investing